-The school will protect our students from having to come into contact with people who seek to cause harm by thorough and rigorous scrutiny of all applications.
+The school will protect our students from having to come into contact with people with the propensity to cause harm by thorough and rigorous scrutiny of all applications.
 We will:

-- Verify applicant's identity - Check applicants qualifications/experience/ employment/history - Obtain professional and character references - Check applicant's health and physical capacity to undertake the job - Hold a face-to-face interview for all candidates with at least one member of the Sydenham School panel who has attended safer recruitment training - Ensure all adults in regulated activity with the children have been DBS checked and barred list checked. - Make staff aware of their contractual, legal, administrative and pastoral responsibilities.
-A key document to support staff's understanding in this area is 'Keeping Children Safe in Education' (2020) which will be made available to all staff.
+- Verify applicant's identity - Check applicant's qualifications/experience/ employment/history - Obtain professional and character references - Check applicant's health and physical capacity to undertake the job - Hold a face-to-face interview for all candidates with at least one member of the Sydenham School panel who has attended safer recruitment training (At times due to Covid face to face may not be possible and so this would take place online.
+Please refer to the Safeguarding and Child Protection Covid Addendum for further details) - Ensure all adults in regulated activity with the children have been DBS checked and barred list checked - Make staff aware of their contractual, legal, administrative and pastoral responsibilities.
+A key document to support staff understanding in this area is 'Keeping Children Safe in Education' (2021) which will be made available to all staff.